Reverse Vending 101: A beginner’s guide

 Efficient for business:

-• Reduce time and mess of staff manually handling and counting containers.
+• Reduce time and mess of staff manually handling and counting containers, and let staff focus on other tasks.

 • Give more storage capacity with compaction and reduce transport needs for containers.